masterflorin/masterflorin.github.io/_posts/2019-01-11-my-thoughts-pytorch-challenge.md

 ### Last words before going

 All in all, I must once again say what a valuable learning experience this course has been for me I can only encourage you to explore what Udacity has to offer in terms of free courses or nanodegrees or even applying for a [scholarship](https://www.udacity.com/scholarships).

+*This was one heck of a ride.
+Thank you to all of you.*